-It was on the floor in a toilet cubicle.
-We left this one well alone, a green mamba, the rangers sprang into action, caching the critter in a bucket.
+It was on the floor in a bathroom cubicle.
+We left this one well alone, a green mamba.
+The rangers sprang into action, catching the critter in a bucket.

 We had some other close wildlife encounters at St Lucia, monkeys on our roof, a tortoise strolling through camp and a family of warthogs right outside our hut.
 They’re in the video.